Ch. 2: How to Prepare for an Interview

 4. Google the Company

 Google is an incredibly powerful tool.
 You can find anything you need to know just by typing in relevant keywords.
 Search your employer, news, stats—basically anything that will provide relevant information about the company.

-More than likely it will pull up the resources above if you Google info about your company and ask for any stats.
+More than likely it will pull up the resources listed above -- if you Google info about your company and ask for any stats.
 Don’t underestimate what you can find on Google.
-Just be specific and know what you want to find.
+Just be specific, and know what you want to find.

-Tip: Use quotations to search for exact match keywords, like "who started google," or any other keyword relating to the company or person your interviewing with.
+Tip: Use quotations to search for exact match keywords, like "who started google," or any other keyword relating to the company or person you're interviewing with.

 What to Bring to an Interview

-2. Paper and Pen—If you need to take notes or think of relevant questions during the interview a paper in pen will come in handy.
-Also, it will make you look like you care and that you’re prepared.
+2. Paper and Pen—If you need to take notes or think of relevant questions during the interview, a paper in pen will come in handy.
+Also, it will make you look prepared and send a signal that you care about the position.

-3. Reference List or Letters of Recommendation— Bring a list of references in case they ask for any or you can email it to them.
+3. Reference List or Letters of Recommendation— Bring a list of references incase they ask for any, or you can email it to them.
 This will show you actually have people on your side that will vouch for you.
 Don’t give it to them unless they ask.
-Don’t give more than you need to.

-Letters of Recommendation are useful if they add to why you can do the job well or if they prove that you’ve done the job well in the past.
+Letters of Recommendation are useful if they praise your work ethic, or if they prove that you’ve done the job well in the past.
 Use at your discretion.

-Do the research, compile a list of talking points, look your best, and bring the right stuff, and your interview should go fine.
-Remember to destress before your interview and clear your mind to calm your nerves; taking the stairs, if there are any, is supposed to be a good way to clear your mind right before you go in to the interview.
+Do the research, compile a list of talking points, look your best, and bring the right materials, and your interview should go fine.
+Remember to destress before your interview and clear your mind to calm your nerves; taking the stairs, if there are any, is supposed to be a good way to clear your mind right before you go into the interview.
 Stay calm and do your best; that's all you can do.